 I have always been interested in healing and in understanding the mind.
-After graduating from Smith College with a B.A. in Psychology, I attended medical school at Tufts University School of Medicine, and obtained my M.D. in 1995.
+After graduating from Smith College with a B.A. in psychology, I attended medical school at Tufts University School of Medicine, and obtained my M.D. in 1995.
 I then completed my psychiatry residency at Harvard Medical School.
-Although I received broad training in psychiatry, my focus was in community mental health and in treating the severely mentally ill, a population that I felt was underserved.
+Although I received broad training in psychiatry, I found the most satisfaction in direct patient care.
+My focus was in community mental health and in treating the severely mentally ill, a population that I felt was underserved.
 I spent most of my clinic hours during residency at the Massachusetts Mental Health Center and Boston Healthcare for the Homeless treating conditions such as bipolar illness, schizophrenia, and borderline personality disorder .
-In my chief residency year, I worked at the Harvard Program in Refugee Trauma (formerly known as the Indochinese Psychiatry Clinic at Beth Israel Deaconess Medical Center) caring for victims of war who suffered from PTSD and depression.
+In my chief residency year, I worked at the Harvard Program in Refugee Trauma caring for victims of war who suffered from PTSD and depression.

 After completing my residency in 1999, I moved to the Sacramento area to raise a family.
-I worked at Kaiser Permanente for several years, primarily in the adult outpatient anxiety disorders clinic in Roseville.
-Here, I became very proficient in the medication management of PTSD, OCD, panic disorder, generalized anxiety disorder and depression by prescribing for a large caseload of patients.
+I worked at Kaiser Permanente for several years.
+Here, I became very proficient in the medication management of depression and anxiety disorders such as PTSD, OCD, and panic disorder by prescribing for a large caseload of patients.

 In 2004 I left Kaiser to open my private practice.
 I held a busy practice for 5 years, but in 2009 I decided to take a sabbatical to devote time to my family.
 I maintained my clinical skills by completing my 10-year board re-certification and attending continuing medical education activities.
 I also worked as a peer reviewer on workers' compensation cases, gaining insight into the toll of stress, chronic pain and injury on the brain.